fanoframework/fanoframework.github.io/security/form-validation/built-in-validation-rules/index.md

     TIntegerValidator.create()
 );
 ```
 Validation will pass as long as data is not integer value.
-To negate several validator,
+To negate several validators,
-you can combine with `TCompositeValidator`.
+you can combine them with `TCompositeValidator`.

 ```
 rule := TNotValidator.create(